 Recording and reporting your income doesn’t have to be difficult!
 Source: Visualhunt

-HMRC offers more information about working for yourself, including advice and appropriate forms for your application.
+HMRC offers more information about working for yourself, including advice on setting up as a sole trader and the appropriate forms to complete for your application.

 You are not required to have any specific qualifications to become a private tutor in the UK.
 Being a private tutor requires a certain level of skill and expertise, but it is up to you to advertise your credentials accordingly and decide whether you are competent to tutor in a certain subject.